Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the future long-time existence

 Again, let us consider a solution to the \cref{eq:sysR,eq:sysW,eq:sysq}.
 Note that, at first, the solutions may be defined only on a interval $[0,T)$.
 We assume $T$ is the maximal time of existence.
-In this section, we require this solution to be $C^2$.
+In this section, we require the solutions to be $C^2$.
 Moreover, we ask this solutions and their time-derivatives to differ initially from the background only on a compact set.
-Due to a finite speed propagation argument, $R-R_b$, $W-W_b$, and $q-q_b$, where defined, are of locally x-compact support.
-These properties allow us to integrate by parts and derive under the integral sign.
+Due to a finite speed propagation argument, $R-R_b$, $W-W_b$, and $q-q_b$, where defined, are of -locally x-compact support.
+These properties allow us to integrate by parts and differentiate under the integral sign.